 (Net Deed Plotter v5.62 was released May 24, 2019)

-The only activation page now used is shown in the image above.
+The activation page now used is shown in the image above.

 The v5.60, v5.61 & v5.62 licenses ID & passwords are interchangeable.
 A current valid license/activation status does not change if version 5.62 replaces v5.60 or v5.61.

-If you have version 5.60 or later and lost your LicenseID and/or password, you will see an option to recover them by clicking on the “Customer License Portal” below.
+If you have version 5.60 or later and lost your LicenseID and/or password, you will have an option to recover them by clicking on the “Customer License Portal” below and selecting “Forgot your Password?“.
 This portal can also be used to determine other license related data.
 (The License Portal cannot be used with version 5.5 or earlier.)

 If you have a license ID and password and are ready to activate online, preferably you will use the “Activate Net Deed Plotter online” option.
 To activate, you would enter your license ID and password**.
 (See discussion on securing and maintaining password at end of this page.)